 This recipe for Panzerotti, or mini deep fried calzones, stems from my great grandmother's recipe.
-She used to make them every year on Christmas Eve to accompany all the meat-free and seafood dishes on this holiday.
+Like many Italian-Americans, she used to make them every year on Christmas Eve to accompany the feast of 7 fishes.

-Since she passed away, my grandmother, my sister, and I have continued to make a lot of the things she used to make on holidays.
-We don't stick to a strict "Feast of 7 Fishes", like many other Italian families do, but we do eat a ton of seafood.
+Since she passed away, my grandmother, my sister, and I have continued to make a lot of the things she used to make on holidays, including a ton of seafood.
 Mostly shellfish.
+And we always make the fried calzones.

-The Christmas Eve menu consists of these mini calzones, linguini with white clam sauce, stuffed shrimp, crab cakes, mussels fra diavolo, lobster tails, and much more.
+The rest of the Christmas Eve menu consists of linguini with white clam sauce, stuffed shrimp, crab cakes, mussels fra diavolo, lobster tails, and much more.
 We really go all out.

-And even with all that delicious seafood I just mentioned, the majority of us look forward to the calzones the most.
+And even with all that delicious seafood I just mentioned, the majority of us look forward to the Panzerotti the most.
 (OK, and maybe the lobster)

 What are Panzerotti?